 “We presented a seminar at MODEX using powerpoint.
 We received a lot of requests to send the deck to both attendees and those who missed it.
 I didn’t just want to post the deck because it doesn’t contain the narrative that our speaker gave, it doesn’t tell a story besides being sequential…I think it’d be great if you wrote up a guide on how to turn a powerpoint presentation into a lead generating eBook!”

 Great question, Maggie!
 Repurposing content is the bread and butter of marketing, and presentations often provide more material than originally expected!
-That said, here are a few top pointers about trying to make eBooks or other deliverables out of your resources.
+That said, here are a few top pointers about trying to make eBooks or other deliverables out of your resources when you repurpose assets for content marketing.

 You can submit a topic for the show, too: